-The M-SL is selected at the same altitude varying only by latitude.
-The summer beginning and summer ending are considered when the final MZWR-mean zonal wind reversal occurs from east to west, and later from west to east direction, for high-latitudes at 82 km and for mid-latitudes at 74 km (see Fig. 2, orange and green lines, respectively).
-The same altitudes are taken for MLS (see Fig. 2 blue lines, solid lines at high-latitudes and dash-dotted lines at mid-latitudes).
-M-SL has been selected to allow a direct comparison between the MLS and radar observations, and other definitions.
-Moreover, this definition can also be compared with models since most of them are able to reproduce the observed wind field below 90 km during April and May (e.g. Hoffmann et al., 2010; Conte et al., 2018; Pokhotelov et al., 2018).
+The M-SL is selected at the same altitude, varying only by latitude.
+The summer beginning and summer ending are considered when the final mean zonal wind reversal occurs from eastward to westward and later from westward to eastward, for high latitudes at 82 km and for middle latitudes at 74 km (see Fig. 2, orange and green lines, respectively).
+The same altitudes are taken for the MLS (see Fig. 2 blue lines, solid lines at high latitudes and dash-dotted lines at middle latitudes).
+M-SL has been selected to allow a direct comparison between the MLS and radar observations and other definitions.
+Moreover, this definition can also be compared with models since most of them are able to reproduce the observed wind field below 90 km during April and May (e.g., Hoffmann et al., 2010; Conte et al., 2018; Pokhotelov et al., 2018).